Vidhyanandcs/algorand_JS_SDK_Intro/README.md

 ### Address details

-To check the address details on mainnet uncomment `createaddress()` in `index.js` and the following code in `balance.js` and update `account` variable with address
+To check the address details on mainnet uncomment `checkbalance()` in `index.js` and the following code in `balance.js` and update `account` variable with address

 ```
 const Mainserver = "https://mainnet-algorand.api.purestake.io/ps2";
 let client=new algosdk.Algodv2(token,Mainserver,port);
 ```

-To check the address details on testnet uncomment the following code in `createaddress()` in `index.js` and the following code in `balance.js` and update `account` variable with address
+To check the address details on testnet uncomment the following code in `checkbalance()` in `index.js` and the following code in `balance.js` and update `account` variable with address

 ```
 const Testserver="https://testnet-algorand.api.purestake.io/ps2";